floAr/gatsby-starter-azure_swa/README.md

     Open the `my-default-starter` directory in your code editor of choice and edit `src/pages/index.js`.
 Save your changes and the browser will update in real time!

+1. **Setup Azure Static Web App!**

+    To deploy the site to Azure Static Web Apps refer to the documentation at [Microsoft Learn](https://docs.microsoft.com/en-us/learn/modules/create-deploy-static-webapp-gatsby-app-service/7-exercise-build-deploy-static-app)

+    Take note that there is an error in the tutorial: *Instead of using 'build' as your output folder use 'public'*

 ## 🧐 What's inside?

 A quick look at the top-level files and directories you'll see in a Gatsby project.